emarmolsanchez/eMIRNA/README.md

 + PATH to desired output.
 + Desired output prefix name.

-Users should check genome availability at biomaRt repositories by using the the following R code:
+Users should check the genome availability at biomaRt repositories by using the the following R code:

 `mart = useMart('ensembl')`, followed by `listDatasets(mart)`